CodePushGo/website/src/content/blog/en/automatic-capacitor-android-build-github-action.md

 # Automatic Android Builds with GitHub Actions

-Setting up CI/CD for Capacitor apps can be complex and time-consuming.
+Setting up CI/CD for React Native apps can be complex and time-consuming.
 Here's what you need to know:

 ## Prerequisites